UDT-ITF/website/source/api/index.md

 |`p1;l1`| The fragment is the whole of line l1 on page p1. |
 |`p1;l1;c1`| The fragment is character c1 of line l1 on page p1. |

+> MH: I’d recommend changing this to ‘surface’ not ‘page’.
+Our explanation of what surface means would naturally include mentioning that it would be ‘page’.
+You wouldn’t even need to change your p1,p2 examples.

 #### 2.6.4 Hierarchical Modes
 The physical Book mode is an example of a hierarchical text mode which follows some relatively simple rules: